PaulSenon/in-view/README.md

     // since here we did not registered callback on other events than 'entering', you can simply do: inView.unobserve() });
 ```

+> Note: prefer using `onVisible` over `onEntering` for lazyloading, because, considering the example above, if user refreshes with images already in viewport you'll want to trigger their lazyload when page loads.

 From your `InView` instance you have access to several methods.
 Here is the detail: